 Visitor Tips

 Alaska state parks charge day-use parking fees at most trailheads ($5-$10).
 Annual parking pass available ($60).
 Camping is often first-come, first-served.
-Bear safety is mandatory — carry bear spray, use bear-proof food containers, and know how to respond to bear encounters.
+Practice bear awareness — store food in bear-proof containers, keep a clean campsite, and know how to respond to a black bear encounter (grizzlies are not present in Colorado).
 Weather changes rapidly — bring rain gear and warm layers even in summer.
 Many parks are accessible only by boat or bush plane.
 Mosquitoes and biting flies are legendary from June through August — bring head nets and strong DEET repellent.

 Frequently Asked Questions